-Cleaning wooden floors once a week with a broom, vacuum, or dust mop is all most floors require.
+Once-a-week cleaning with a broom, vacuum, or dust mop is all most floors require.

-If your wooden floors get a lot of use, and if they don't have a urethane finish, damp mop weekly with a neutral-pH wood cleaning product.
-Wring the mop almost dry before mopping.
+If your floors get a lot of use, and if they don't have a urethane finish, damp mop weekly with a neutral-pH wood cleaning product, like this Bean & Lily Floor Cleaner.

 - Vacuum or sweep frequently.
 Use a soft brush attachment on your vacuum.
 Grinding in dirt and grime will ruin a finish fast.

 - Don't damp-mop.
 Even though the wood is sealed, you still don't want to put water on it.
 And if you spill anything, mop it up immediately with a paper towel or clean cloth.